-Have a list of schools in mind?
-Now it’s time to start the application process.
-We promise that it’s not as complicated as it might look!
+Are you still wondering: How does studying abroad work?
+Well, now it’s time to start the application process.
+If you have a list of schools in mind, we promise that it’s not as complicated as it might look!
 If you’ve applied to a university at home before, the process will likely look quite similar.
 Read on for exactly what goes into a study abroad application.

 Before you do anything else, get organized.
 We recommend starting with a spreadsheet to help you keep track of deadlines.
 You may also want to keep checklists of requirements for each school.
 You should come back to this spreadsheet again and again throughout the process to update it.
 If a spreadsheet isn’t your style, you should try making a checklist or some sort of master document that you can return to.

 Ready to apply?
 While the application process will vary depending on the type and level of school you’re applying to, here are the basic requirements that might be a part of your application.